 of Pittsburgh type rollforming Machines.

 machine has 2 sides to it.
 One side has the Pittsburgh rolls already

-installed and the other side is for installing one of the optional
+installed and the other side is available for installing one of the

-roll sets.
-Installing a set of optional rolls is the customer's responsibility.
+double seam).
+Installing a set of optional rolls is the customer's

 ALWAYS KEEP HAIR, CLOTHING, HANDS AND FINGERS AWAY FROM THE MOVING

 ROLLS THAT ARE INSIDE THE FORMING HEAD !

 Use the machine:

 Turn the machine on.
 Holding the material you want to form against